 The small and medium enterprises (SMEs) that are thriving have used adversity to reflect, pivot, and make lasting changes which has had an impact on their bottom lines and primed them for unprecedented growth when the economy rebounds post-pandemic.
 Covid-19 has forced them to redesign their business models.

-As a funding partner, we have visibility of the performance of SMEs in almost all sectors, and as such we pick up on trends very quickly.
-This extends beyond spikes and dips in businesses taking out funding but includes actual business activity and revenue trends.
+As one of the best small business funding providers, we have visibility of the performance of SMEs in almost all sectors, and as such we pick up on trends very quickly.
+This extends beyond spikes and dips in businesses taking out business loans but includes actual business activity and revenue trends.
 The findings are exciting because they provide the template of success and offer a hint at which traits will likely see businesses thrive post-pandemic.

 The biggest change since the pandemic reached our shores has been restricted movement – first, consumers were forced to stay home and now many choose to stay home where possible.
 Businesses that didn’t make a plan to go and find customers suffered the most, while many of those that were creative found more customers – in their homes – than ever before.